maxschmaltz/DieKonstraints/compounding/constraints/constrains_raw copy.md

 ## 10	_Nübling & Szczepaniak 2008_.
 On the way from morphology to phonology: German linking elements and the role of the phonological word

 * The occurrence of the linking -s- correlates with the phonological quality of the first constituent (10)
-* There is an observable tendency to insert -s- before a stem designating a person (11)
-* There is very strong tendency to adopt -s- after a derivative with an unstressed prefix (because they form phonologically bad words) (18, 19)
-* Derivatives with stressed prefixes mostly have 0 (because they don't form phonologically bad words) (18)
 * There is a strong tendency for the linking -s- to attach to pwords starting with unstressed syllables (21)

 ## 11	_Nübling & Szczepaniak 2013_.
 Linking elements in German Origin, Change, Functionalization. _Morphology_

 * The greater the distance of the word to the phonological ideal (trochee with schwa in the second syllable), the more probable the occurrence of -s- (78)
-* First constituents with unstressed prefixes adopt -s- in 85 % of the cases (because they form phonologically bad words) (78)
-* First constituents with stressed prefixes adopt -s- in 36 % of the cases (because they don't form phonologically bad words) (78)
 * -s- marks the nominal status of deverbal second constituents, where the second member still contains a high degree of verbiness and the first constituent of which constitutes their argument (so argumental compounds), with many doubtful cases (79)
 * -s- is productive after polysyllabic words: there is only a fixed group of 30-40 monosyllabic M and N that adopt -s- (79)